Helix ligata

 Helix ligata is a species of large, air-breathing land snail native to central and southern Italy.

 Taxonomy

-Helix ligata is one of closely related species in a group that diversified in the Apennines.
+Helix ligata is one of several closely related species in a group that diversified in the Apennines.
 The group still waits for a formal taxonomic revision; the most recent taxonomy proposed based on mitochondrial phylogeny presumed that there are at least five species: